 – Further we drove to Mirador Quebrada Quepiaco: However, we stopped a bit in advance and parked the car at the side of the road.
 This place was so beautiful!
 Impressive landscape & many vicuñas.

 – We drove towards Laguna Pujsa, which was off-road.
-Was much fun to drive off-road but the destination wasn’t the most impressive one.
+It was much fun to drive off-road but the destination wasn’t the most impressive one.
 If you don’t feel comfortable driving off-road, then it’s not too bad to skip this stop.

 – Our next visit was the Reserva Nacional Los Flamencos which is found right after a big curve.
 You’ll need to go a bit off-road.
 You’ll see this sign: